JoTayTeague/data_analysis_portfolio/README.md

 This repository contains my portfolio of data science and data analyst projects.
 Each project is presented using Jupyter Notebooks.

 To take a look at these analyses, you can click on the dataset folder listed above.
 There you will see a folder for each portfolio project.
-Each folder contains the Jupyter Notebook file where the analysis was done, a pdf of all figures from the analysis, and a report breaking down the results of the analysis.
+Each folder contains the Jupyter Notebook file where the analysis was done, a pdf of all figures from the analysis, a report breaking down the results of the analysis, and either the original dataset file or a link to the file.

 CONTACT: